CopernicaMarketingSoftware/Documentation/Mailerq/4.0/plugins.md

 ## Do you find the API too limited?

-If you have the idea that vital functionality is missing in the plugin API, or if you need other callbacks you can always get in context with us.
+If you have the idea that vital functionality is missing in the plugin API, or if you need other callbacks you can always get in contact with us.
 We can accomodate your needs, extend the API and implement your request!